 Vernon M. Billy CEO & Executive Director

 Recognizing the challenges facing school districts and county offices of education, CSBA focused on both the immediate needs of schools returning to in-person instruction as well as the policy framework and resources needed for the long-term success of California public schools.
-Whether at the Capitol, in the courts, or through virtual trainings, events and webinars, CSBA dedicated the past year to supporting school board members and advocating for the tools needed to serve students during this unprecedented time.
+Whether at the Capitol, in the courts, or through virtual trainings, events and webinars, we dedicated the past year to supporting school board trustees and advocating for the tools you need to serve students during this difficult time.

 CSBA’s aggressive advocacy in 2021 was not limited to the courts.
-In the Capitol, we achieved significant victories for members by eliminating all apportionment deferrals, securing a 5.07 percent cost-of-living adjustment and a 4.05 percent COLA for special education, additional Proposition 98 monies to pay for transitional kindergarten expansion, dedicated funding to reduce employer pension contributions, and $6 billion for broadband at a critical time for California’s public schools.
+In the Capitol, we also achieved significant victories for members, eliminating all apportionment deferrals, securing a 5.07 percent cost-of-living adjustment and a 4.05 percent COLA for special education, as well as additional Prop 98 funding to pay for transitional kindergarten expansion, continued funding to reduce employer pension contributions, and $6 billion for broadband at a critical time for California’s public schools.

-CSBA also expanded services in recognition of the exceptional demands that local educational agencies are facing.
-In the past year, we increased the size of our training faculty, revised and enhanced our curriculum and delivery options to make the courses more accessible and more topical, retained new partners and affiliates to provide critical COVID-19 mitigation services, and produced a series of webinars on topics of particular importance in the COVID era.
+CSBA also expanded our services in recognition of the exceptional demands that school districts are facing.
+In the past year, we revised and enhanced our training curriculum and delivery options to make the courses more accessible and more topical, retained new partners and affiliates to provide critical COVID-19 mitigation services, and produced a suite of webinars on topics of particular importance in the COVID-era.